 Model Selection & Token Modes

-Choose the right model for the job, switch it in-session, and control cost with token modes.
+Choose the right model for DevOps work, switch it in-session, and control cost with token modes.

 Start With The Provider Default